 - Intramural Sports are organized each semester to offer a variety of sports competitions.
 Teams can compete in various men’s, women’s and co-ed sports with teams from campus organizations, residence halls or independent teams vying for the championship for each sport.

 - Club Sports involve working as a team dedicated to a competitive schedule with other institutions.
-With the assistance of the Recreation Director, club members can hire a coach, schedule matches and organize the club practices.
+With the assistance of the Recreation Director, club members can hire a coach, schedule matches, and organize club practices.
 Students are the driving force behind the club offerings.
-To view a full list of club offering click here:
+To view a full list of club offerings click here.

-- Fitness & Wellbeing: The recreation program offers classes such as Zumba, Yoga, Spinning and other opportunities that improve wellness and fitness.
+- Fitness & Wellbeing: The recreation program offers classes such as Zumba, Yoga, Spinning, Barre, and other opportunities that improve wellness and fitness.

 - Informal recreation involves enjoying free time, staying active, playing and having fun.
 Equipment is available to borrow from the front desk of Ferris when you leave an ID for individual items available.
-Campus organizations may also reserve equipment for their picnics when filling out the equipment check out order form on the Recreation webpage.
+Campus organizations may also reserve equipment for their events when filling out the equipment check out order form.

-- March, spring break, Joshua Tree National Park (hiking, climbing and camping)
+- March, spring break: Joshua Tree National Park (rock climbing, hiking, & camping)